 The Company is focused on income generation, capital preservation, and providing risk-adjusted rates of return.
 The Company attempts to achieve its investment objective through investment in preferred equity, debt and subordinated debt, structured notes and securities, convertible securities, regulatory capital securities and common equity issued or structured by banks and financial institutions including community banks, larger regional, national and money center banks domiciled in the United States and foreign and global money center banks. ("banking-related securities").
 The Company makes investments that will generally be expected to pay the Company dividends and interest on a current basis and generate capital gains over time.
-The Company may seek to enhance the Company has a policy to invest, under normal circumstances, at least 80% of the value of its net assets plus the amount of any borrowings for investment purposes in such banking-related securities.
+The Company may seek to enhance the Company's returns through the use of warrants, options and other equity conversion features.
+The Company has a policy to invest, under normal circumstances, at least 80% of the value of its net assets plus the amount of any borrowings for investment purposes in such banking-related securities.

 The Company focuses its portfolio on making long-term, passive, non-control investments in the banking sector, including "regulatory capital securities" which are securities issued or structured by banks seeking capital that is treated more favorably under banking regulations than other types of capital, acquisitions and other refinancing activities regulatory capital securities are issued or structured by a bank to maintain or reduce its regulatory capital requirements by transferring certain credit risks to investors.
 Regulatory capital securities may be structured in a variety of ways and are highly bespoke to the needs of the bank or other deposit-taking institution involved.
-Regulatory capital securities, and other structured products or transactions.
+Regulatory capital securities may be in the form of structured notes (e.g., credit-linked notes), contingent convertible securities, and other structured products or transactions.
 The Company intends to continue to direct investments in numerous issuers differentiated by asset size, business models and geographies.
-The Company also may invest in an option strategy that will normally consist of writing (selling) call options on bank equity securities and the Company is not limited in the amount of assets the Company may invest in such foreign securities.
+The Company also may invest in an option strategy that will normally consist of writing (selling) call options on bank equity securities in the Company's portfolio ("covered calls").
+The Company invests in foreign securities and the Company is not limited in the amount of assets the Company may invest in such foreign securities.